liuwuliuyun/tf-mcp-server/docs/installation.md

 - **📚 Documentation**: Check the [docs](README.md) directory for comprehensive guides
 - **❓ Troubleshooting**: See the [Troubleshooting Guide](troubleshooting.md) for common issues
 - **🐛 Issues**: Report bugs on the [GitHub repository](https://github.com/liuwuliuyun/tf-mcp-server/issues)
-- **💬 Discussions**: Join community discussions for help and tips

 ### What's Next?

 Once you have the server running:

 - **🏗️ Export Existing Resources**: Use aztfexport to convert existing Azure infrastructure to Terraform
-- **🛡️ Implement Security Policies**: Set up automated policy validation with Conftest
-- **📊 Analyze Code Quality**: Use TFLint for static analysis and best practices
+- **📊 Audit Terraform Coverage**: Use the coverage audit tool to identify gaps in Terraform management
-- **🔍 Explore Implementations**: Use source code analysis to understand how Terraform providers work
+- **📖 Explore Documentation**: Use documentation tools to understand AzureRM and AzAPI resources
-- **⚡ Optimize Workflows**: Integrate the tools into your CI/CD pipelines